-It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favourite topics – Travel.
+It’s Friday here in Brisbane, so I thought I would write a fun post about one of my favorite topics – Travel.

-Recently I wrote a post for SheNOW highlighting my top ten tips for solo women travellers.
-Travelling by yourself can feel daunting at first but it can also be an amazing, enjoyable, liberating experience.
+Recently I wrote a post for SheNOW highlighting my top ten tips for solo women travelers.
+Traveling by yourself can feel daunting at first but it can also be an amazing, enjoyable, liberating experience.